 The ability to withstand discomfort allows us to achieve our goals faster.

 It’s never too late for a change of perspective.

 Something you can do to work towards fulfillment right now is Identify Your Core Values (a handy download is available below!).
-Consistently living in alignment with your core values is essential to life fulfillment.
+Consistently living in alignment with our core values is essential to life fulfillment.

-Core values act as a personal guide directing the behaviors and choices you make.
-They’re kind of like your personal rule book for living life.
+Core values act as a personal guide directing the behaviors and choices we make.
+They’re kind of like our personal rule books for living life.
 We all have them, even if they’re a bit loose.
 But defining clear-cut values makes life much simpler.
-For example, clearly defining your core values minimizes indecision.
+For example, clearly defining our core values minimizes indecision.

 What are you passionate about?
 What brings you meaning in life?